-At our depots in Perth, Dundee, Lochgelly, Inverness, Stirlinghill, Tullos, Edzell and Keith weighbridges are installed in order to accurately record the quantities of salt being used.
+At our depots in Perth, Dundee, Lochgelly, Inverness, Stirlinghill, Tullos, and Keith weighbridges are installed in order to accurately record the quantities of salt being used.

-These facilities will provide an electronic printout which will be held as a winter record; the facilities proposed will also be calibrated strictly in accordance with manufacturer's instructions.
+These facilities will provide weighbridge tickets which will be held as a winter record; the facilities proposed will also be calibrated strictly in accordance with manufacturer's instructions.

-The Operating Company shall provide the minimum operational salt stock levels at the start of the Winter Service Period as detailed in Appendix WSP3 to table 7.2/J/7 of this WSP.
+BEAR Scotland shall provide the minimum operational salt stock levels at the start of the Winter Service Period as detailed in Appendix WSP3 to table 7.2/J/7 of this WSP.
 If stocks have reduced to 90 percent on 21 December in any Winter Service Period, the Operating Company shall restock to 100 percent of the full pre-season stocks.